 You will need to get adequate insurance against damage caused by things such as wind damage, fire, explosion, flooding, burst or leaking pipes.
 You may already be covered by your existing insurance, so check the policy to be sure.

 We don't usually have a problem with customers installing a driveway at their property, as long as it is within your garden (ie not a communal space) and it meets the following criteria:

-- Permission will be needed from highways/relevant authorities for dropped kerbs and over a footpath.
+- Permission will be needed from highways or other relevant authorities for dropped kerbs and over a footpath.

 - You must get planning permission from your local authority for the type of hard-standing to be used.
 You must also re-apply for this permission if you change the surface in the future.